hex0cter/groovy-mixin/README.md

 [![Build Status](https://travis-ci.org/hex0cter/groovy-mixin.svg?branch=master)](https://travis-ci.org/hex0cter/groovy-mixin)

-This library contains some shortcuts for you to use groovy more easily.
+Groovy is awesome.
+This library contains shortcuts to make your groovy development even more joyful.

-## Sample
+## Collections

 Missing the sample function from Ruby?
 Here it is.
 By enabling this library you can